Ensure your CV format is structured to best highlight your unique experience and life situation.

 A marketer helps their company attract more clients and boost profits, so display some of the key skills necessary to achieve these goals on your marketing CV.

 Marketing-related hard skills are perhaps the most useful to employers because they’re specific to the job you’re applying for.
-These skills are technical and relate to the tools you use to advertise your product or service.
+These technical skills relate to the tools you use to advertise your product or service.
 Whether you write copy for adverts or create blog content, marketing hard skills are primarily software related.

 Here are some of the most common hard skills for marketing professionals: